Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Personalized Affective Computing

 To train a personalized model for the target user, the pre-trained model on the larger group where the target belongs (source task) is used as the initialization for a personalized model of the target user (target task).
 The pre-trained model's shared parameters can be fine-tuned to fit the target user, either by freezing some layers in the pre-trained model or by using a smaller learning rate for the pre-trained parameters.
 The core idea lies in the fact that the pre-trained model on the larger group has learned some useful representations or features that can be transferred to the target user model, and by fine-tuning the pre-trained parameters on the target task (target user state), the model can better capture the unique characteristics of that particular user.

+\textbf{Problem Formulation.} Figure \ref{fig:Fine-tuningApproaches} illustrates the fine-tuning approach.
 Let $S$ be a set of individuals $I$.
 Let $D_I$ be the dataset corresponding to each individual $I \in S$ and $D_{I_i}$ be the dataset of the $i^{th}$ individual included in $S$, where $i \in [1,n]$.
-Meanwhile, let $D_{I_t}$ and $D_{C_t}$ be the dataset of the target user or the target user group, respectively.
+Meanwhile, let $D_{I_t}$ and $D_{C_t}$ be the dataset of the target user and the target user group, respectively.
 Given $D_S:=\left\{D_I \mid I \in S\right\}$ the set of all individual datasets $D_I$ except for $D_{I_t}$ or $D_{C_t}$, a generic model $M_{G}$ is trained first to capture the ideal starting values of the model's parameters.
-Next, the dataset from the target user $D_{I_t}$ or the target group $D_{C_t}$ is fed to the pre-trained models $M_{G}$ while fine-tuning processes are executed to derive the best-performing personalized model $M_t$.
+Next, the dataset from the target user $D_{I_t}$ or the target user group $D_{C_t}$ is fed to the pre-trained models $M_{G}$ while fine-tuning processes are executed to derive the best-performing personalized model $M_t$.

+\textbf{Example Approaches.} For example, \cite{kathan2022personalised} proposed fine-tuning the pre-trained general model for individual-level humor recognition by manually fine-tuning for individual humor inference tasks.
+In another study \cite{Rescigno202035811}, researchers employed a widely-used CNN architecture known as AlexNet.
+This architecture was initially trained on the AffectNet dataset, serving as a capable feature extractor.
+The network was then divided into two parts: the convolutional layers and the dense layers.
+While the convolutional layers were kept unchanged, the dense layers were fine-tuned using a smaller dataset specific to each subject.
+During this fine-tuning process, the convolutional layer weights remained fixed, ensuring that the previously learned features were retained, while the dense layers were adjusted to the individual subject's data.

+A similar approach was taken in \cite{woodward2021towards}, which aimed to create personalized models for detecting users' mental well-being states.
+They began by training a CNN layer for feature extraction using a general dataset, after which this layer's weights were frozen.
+The frozen 1D CNN layer was then combined with new fully connected layers, resulting in a trainable model.
+This combined architecture was fine-tuned on specific users' datasets, allowing the model to adapt to the characteristics of each user's data and enhance its performance in detecting mental well-being states.